ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Statistics/HOWTO Get statistics data from SimpleSAMLphp IdP.md

-# HOWTO Get statistics data from SimpleSAMLphp
+# HOWTO Get statistics data from SimpleSAMLphp IdP

 This HOWTO is needed for those SimpleSAMLphp IdP that did not collect access statistics with `statistics` module of SSP.
 Who already use `statistics` module, do not need this.